Bullet Journal 101: What you need & Gorgeous Layouts To Inspire You To Start

-If you’ve been reading my blog, you know how passionate I am about bullet journals and want to help inspire others to get started with theirs.
+Welcome to Bullet Journal 101 (BUJO 101).
+If you’ve been reading my blog, then you know how passionate I am about bullet journals and helping inspire others to get started with theirs.

 For starters, do you know what a bullet journal is?
 It’s basically whatever you need it to be from a planner to detail your schedule, to a habit tracker to track anything from sleep to running, a meal planner to plan meals, even a brain dump where you detail your thoughts.
-It’s only limited by your creativity!
+Let your imagination soar!

 Sometimes what we lack is a tad bit of inspiration (which this post will take care of in the next few minutes!).

 Bullet Journal 101 Supplies

 Bullet Journaling is really individualized.
 I can fill you in on basics to get started but ultimately you will find you may like a particular journal better than another, or some markers over others, etc. I am really basic and like to go the inexpensive route.
 The first rule of Bullet Journal 101 is that you shouldn’t let budget get in your way.